Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Introduction

 Examples of fortuitous states and R-charge restriction or concentration were found in the supersymmetric ${\cal N}=2$ SYK model \cite{fu2017supersymmetric,turiaci2023mathcal,stanford2020jt,heydeman2023phases} that are considered candidates for the description of the $AdS_2$ near-horizon region of BH.
 If the spectral asymmetry is added to the ${\cal N}=2$ SYK model, the phase structure is more complicated, and it was argued that at some critical spectral asymmetry the conformal phase becomes unstable and the gap has developed, which means the effective instability of the BH.
 The clear example of the model supporting both monotonous and fortuitous states is presented in \cite{heydeman2023phases}.
 Interestingly, explicit examples of fortuitous $\frac{1}{16}$ states in ${\cal N}=4$ SYM were found in \cite{budzik2023following}.

-It was suggested in \cite{chen2025bps} that investigating the chaotic properties of BPS states at finite N one can make some claims concerning the presence of absence of horizon in the gravity dual.
+It was suggested in \cite{chen2025bps} that investigating the chaotic properties of BPS states at finite $N$ one can make some claims concerning the presence or absence of horizon in the gravity dual.
 It is not a simple problem to investigate the chaotic aspect of the BPS sector due to degeneracy, and it was suggested to consider the statistical properties of the probe operator instead.
 A type of operator projected into the particular BPS sector has been suggested in \cite{lin2023holography}, while a more general analysis has been carried out in \cite{chen2025bps}.
 It was argued that generically 1/16 BPS states are proper candidates for the fortuitous states and, therefore, could serve as the horizon microstates.
 The change in statistical properties in the BPS sector was attributed to the "invasion" of non-BPS states at some domain of the parameter space.

 In this study, we argue that these two research areas are closely related and the RDM model provides an interesting example, which allows us to investigate some aspects of phenomena quantitatively using BA integrability.
 The paper has two parts; in the first sections we investigate the phase structure of RDM combining the analysis of the geometry of the two-dimensional parameter space in RDM and BA equations for clean and disordered cases.
-Having established the phase structure of RDM, in the second part of the study, we formulate our conjecture that RDM describes the particular BPS sector of ${\cal N}=2$ SQCD near the self-dual strong coupling point involving baryons formed from the monopoles on the closed vortex strings.
-The multifractality found in RDM is mapped into the BPS multifractality in the sector involving the baryons.
-We emphasize that we utilize the fact that one of the parameters of the problem is $(\gamma \log N)$, so we can follow the dependence on $\gamma$ at fixed N to fix the interesting phenomena.
+Having established the phase structure of RDM, in the second part of the study, we formulate our conjecture that RDM describes the particular BPS sector of ${\cal N}=2$ SQCD near the self-dual strong coupling point.
+The fractality found in RDM is mapped into the BPS fractality in the sector with one vortex string after proper identification of parameters.